EnMAP-Box/qgispluginsupport/README.md

 QPS depends on what-is-already-in-QGIS only:
 1. QGIS python API, numpy and gdal
 2. pyqtgraph.
-Ok, that's not part of QGIS, so QPS uses a fork https://github.com/EnMAP-Box/pyqtgraph branch qps_modifications These files are included in QGIS
+It is not part of QGIS, so QPS uses a fork https://github.com/EnMAP-Box/pyqtgraph branch qps_modifications These files are included in QGIS